-Landholders' permission (if different to the applicant): "I have read the guidelines and am fully aware of, and agree to, a commitment to the project".
-Signature Name Date PROJECT DESCRIPTION Brief description of on-ground works proposed and any supporting information i.e. previous works undertaken by landholder/group in relation to protecting Box-Gum Grassy Woodlands
+Landholders' permission (if different to the applicant):

+"I have read the guidelines and am fully aware of, and agree to, a commitment to the project".

+Signature

+Name

+Namo

+Date

+Address (postal)

+Phone (BH) (AH)

+(M)

+PROJECT DESCR RIPTION

+Brief description of o on-ground works proposed and any supporting information i.e. previous

+works undertaken b y landholder/group in relation to protecting Box-Gum Grassy Woodlands

+•••••

 BUDGET all costs should be exclusive of GST 1.
-Protect & enhance existing vegetation No. o of Units Type of Unit - Area of existing vegetation to fence Hectares - Area to be revegetated (i.e. amongst existing vegetation or corridor) r) Hectares - Area of corridor or buffer created (i.e. extending or linking remnant vegetation) Hectares Activity Cost rity Cost Funding Sought Activities (attach contractor quote if relevant) Unit type \$\$/unit Total Fencing materials (up to \$7.00 per metre including labour) Metre \$ Purchase seed Kilogram \$ Purchase seedlings/tubestock (up to \$1.10 per plant) Each \$ Purchase tree guards (up to \$1.60 per guard) Each \$ Type of guard (please specify) Labour for direct seeding (up to \$25 per hour) Hours \$ Labour for revegetation (up to \$1.50 per plant) Each \$
+Protect & enhance existing vegetation of Units Type of Unit - Area of existing vegetation to fence Hectares - Area to be revegetated (i.e. amongst existing vegetation or corridor) Hectares - Area of corridor or buffer created (i.e. extending or linking remnant vegetation) Hectares Activity Cost ity Cost Funding Sought Activities (attach contractor quote if relevant) Unit type \$\$/unit Total Fencing materials (up to \$7.00 per metre including labour) Metre \$ Purchase seed Kilogram \$ Purchase seedlings/tubestock (up to \$1.10 per plant) Each \$ Purchase tree guards (up to \$1.60 per guard) Each \$ Type of guard (please specify) Labour for direct seeding (up to \$25 per hour) Hours \$ Labour for revegetation (up to \$1.50 per plant) Each \$

 2. Other (attach contractor quote if relevant) No. of Units Type of Unit

 Please specify

-Activity Cost Funding Sought
+Activity Cost ity Cost Funding Sought

 units Unit type \$\$/unit Total

 Activities

-\$
+• \$

-• Labour 25 \$
+Labour 25 \$

 • \$

 Project Management Fee (up to 10% for NRM groups or Networks only) \$

 Total budget (all costs should be exclusive of GST) \$